 I didn’t expect to learn better ways to manage my life as I learned how to mindfully manage my eating, but I did.
 And I’ve seen these lessons show up over and over in the people I get to work with.

 You are on a path toward transformation!

 Most people who participate in an Am I Hungry?
 Mindful Eating Program or read Eat What You Love, Love What You Eat don’t set out with a clear understanding of the transformation ahead.
 They just want a better relationship with food.

-Many soon discover that the lessons they learn from mindful eating set them on their personal path to wholeness.
+Many soon discover that the lessons from mindful eating set them on their personal path to wholeness and well-being.